mas-bandwidth/af_xdp/004/README.md

 How many 100 byte packets can we _theoretically_ send over a 10gbit NIC per-second?

-This is called "line rate", which is covered really nicely in this article:
+This is called "line rate", and it's covered really nicely in this article:

 https://www.fmad.io/blog/what-is-10g-line-rate

-It feels like at 100 byte packets, we're getting close to the line rate.
+It feels like at 100 byte packets, we might be getting close to the line rate.
 Let's calculate it from the article.

 100 byte UDP payload = 20 byte IPv4 header + 8 byte UDP header + 100 bytes = 124 bytes payload per-packet at the ethernet level: